Leafield Athletic F.C.

-Leafield Athletic F.C. is a women's football club based in Solihull, West Midlands, England.
+Leafield Athletic Ladies F.C. is a women's football club based in Solihull, West Midlands, England.
 The team compete in the FA Women's National League, Division One Midlands.
 The club play home games at Dickens Heath Sports Club, in Earlswood.

-Leafield Athletic FC also have 11 youth teams, offering football for girls from Under-7s up to Under-18s.
+Leafield Athletic Ladies FC also have 15 youth teams, offering football for girls from Under-7s up to Under-18s.

 The team was promoted to the National League in 2019, following their 1–0 win over Goldenhill Wanderers.

 Committee members

 List of Leafield Athletic Ladies FC committee members for the 2024-25 season.